 The “working environment invasion” of Generation Z was predicted to make remote work one of the most popular trends in the future; nevertheless, the pandemic accelerated this transformation for all generations.
 This modification demonstrated the profound distinctions between the generations.
 The shift to working from home was relatively simple for younger generations.
 However, older generations found it difficult to handle.
 Generation Z as a whole and younger millennials are more accustomed to using remote working tools and technology than any other preceding generation.
 They can easily use social media, the internet, messaging services, and videos.
 They can also troubleshoot numerous technical issues on their devices or with their internet.
 The addition of this generation to your team is highly desired, as little to no training will be needed and they can hit the ground running while working remotely or in the office.

-In order to ensure that new young employees who joined during the epidemic stay with your company for many years to come, it is crucial to ensure that your company has undergone digital transformation now that businesses throughout the world are returning to the physical office.
+To ensure that new young employees who joined during the epidemic stay with your company for many years to come, it is crucial to ensure that your company has undergone digital transformation now that businesses throughout the world are returning to the physical office.

 Business Intelligence